em-tlm/ts-lib-report/README.md

     var pdf = require('./newHTMLtoPDF.js');

     pdf.output("path/to/output/file", data,
- 			{title: "title",
+ 		  { title: "title",
  			timestamp: "on",
  			pageNumbers: "on",
- 			type: "table", "pie", "graph", or "provide/path/to/template"})
+ 			type: "table", "pie", "graph", or "provide/path/to/template" })

     *see test.js for data entry examples

 4. Notes on templates:
     - Does not support JQuery
-    - data must be defined in template as JSON.parse(<%- JSON.stringify(raw)%>) *see .ejs files in public/templates for examples
+    - data must be defined in template as JSON.parse(<%- JSON.stringify(raw)%>)

+    * see .ejs files in public/templates for examples